 Individual Residential Well Monitoring fees are to be charged for water samples collected by individuals from their residential well and submitted to DHEC for analysis.
 These fees will not be charged if the samples are considered part of a DHEC groundwater contamination investigation and may be waived or reduced based on the individual's ability to pay.
 Ambient water samples and samples from public water systems will not be accepted and analyzed.

-For Volatile Organic Chemicals, Herbicides, Pesticides, and Other Synthetic Organic Parameters please contact your local regional office.
+For Volatile Organic Chemicals, Herbicides, Pesticides, Other Synthetic Organic Parameters, please contact a Commercial Laboratory.